 Training Your Child

-That old saying "Let a sleeping dog lie" is VERY important to teach children and not following this rule probably contributes to more dog bites than any other behavior.
+That old saying "Let a sleeping dog lie" is VERY important to teach children.
+Not following this rule probably contributes to more dog bites than any other behavior.
 A dog that is sleeping or even just laying down should be left alone.
-For this reason it is never a good idea to have your dog share a child's bed no matter how cute it is.
+For this reason, it is never a good idea to have your dog share a child's bed, no matter how cute it is.
 Kids move and kick in their sleep, how much of that will your dog tolerate before it snaps?
 Couches can also be a trouble spot.
 When your dog is laying on a couch sleeping and a toddler comes up to them, the child's face is right in the dog's face.
-A child cuddling with a dog on the couch is very cute until your dog decides it isn't.
+A child cuddling with a dog on the couch is very cute, until your dog decides it isn't.
 Dogs have bad days, get aggravated by kids and can get grumpy just like parents of toddlers.
-Better not to assume that the dog will always want to cuddle and teach the child to respect the dog's space.
-It is better to teach your dog to never to get up on the couch or ask the dog to politely leave the couch when the family wants to sit there.
-Dog beds should be the dog's "safe child-free zone" where he can go to take a break and get sleep.
+It is better not to assume that the dog will always want to cuddle and teach the child to respect the dog's space.
+Teaching a new dog to stay off the couch or asking the dog to politely leave the couch when the family wants to sit there may be the best way to avoid this when you have small kids.
+Dog beds should be the dog's "safe, child-free zone" where he can go to take a break and get sleep.
 Children should never be allowed to bother him there.
 Not so difficult with babies before they are mobile, but it takes constant supervision with a toddler.
 With toddlers, care should also be taken to prevent them from falling on greyhounds.
-Little elbows and knees hurt bony dogs that don't have much fat to protect them and most dogs will snap when injured.
+Little elbows and knees hurt bony dogs, that don't have much fat to protect them, and most dogs will snap when injured.
 Children should NEVER be allowed to climb on, lay on or ride a greyhound even if the dog seems tolerant and OK with it.
 A sweet, tolerant dog like a greyhound may put up with behavior they don't like for a very long time before letting anyone know that they don't like it.

 A good article about teaching kids proper behavior around dogs.